-The Aureobasidium genus comprises over 15 species, of which A. pullulans is the most widely known.
-With a worldwide distribution, it is very common in moist environments and usually grows on plants, soil, fruit, wood, sidings and in fresh water and forests.
+The Aureobasidium genus comprises of over 15 species or varieties.
+The taxonomy of the Aureobasidium genus is still an area of dispute, with species often being reclassified as varieties and vice versa [1, 2].
+One thing everyone can agree upon is that A. pullulans is the most widely known and most studied species.
+With a worldwide distribution, it is very common in moist environments and usually grows on plants, soil, fruit, wood, and in fresh water.

-Aureobasidium is also very common indoors, especially in highly moist, damp, and humid areas like bathrooms, kitchens, tile grout, window frames, caulking and textiles.
+Aureobasidium is also very common indoors, especially in highly moist, damp, and humid areas like bathrooms, kitchens, tile grout, window frames, caulking, textiles and air conditioning units.

 Aureobasidium colonies may be pink or black in colour.
 A. pullulans, in particular, is initially cream to pink in colour with a flat, smooth, and moist texture.
 Over time, it gets darker and becomes velvety.
-The wet spores can get distributed by wind upon drying.
-It grows in cooler climates and may appear alongside Cladosporium.
+Its spores can be distributed by wind upon drying.
+It grows in a wide range of climates and may appear alongside Cladosporium.

 Aureobasidium and your health